moria-robinson/PH-soil-networks-2019/README.md

 plants.csv
 soil.csv

+# Randomization outputs
-# Randomization outputs: subsampling code takes a long time to run.
+subsampling code takes a long time to run.
 These are the outputs used in MS.

 emp_q&q_max.csv
 - These are the empirical Q values for each network, and the normalized Q values.
 In this case, q.max was gotten from 100 different "modularized" versions of the web (where "modularization" again means randomly assigning each species & all its interactions to a single host plant